Integrated Urgent Care Tenders: How to Win Out-of-Hours and Primary Care Contracts

 - 🏥 IUC bids are won on safe access at speed, digital assurance, and measurable system impact.

-- ⚙️ Rota resilience and skill-mix must match the demand curve, with supervision baked in.
+- ⚙️ Rota resilience and skill-mix must match the demand curve, with supervision built into shifts.

-- 💻 Interoperability (DoS/111/CAS, clinical systems, NHSmail) is a major differentiator.
+- 💻 Interoperability (DoS/111/CAS, clinical systems, NHSmail) is a major differentiator when evidenced clearly.

-- 🤝 Show partnership with UCR, pharmacy, ED and same-day hubs through joint audits and data.
+- 🤝 Show partnership with UCR, pharmacy, ED and same-day hubs through joint governance and data-sharing habits.